flexi-framework/relexi/README.md

     cmake .. -DLIBS_BUILD_HDF5=ON -DLIBS_USE_MPI=OFF -DLIBS_USE_SMARTREDIS=ON -DLIBS_USE_FFTW=ON -DPOSTI=OFF -DFLEXI_TESTCASE=hit -DFLEXI_NODETYPE=GAUSS-LOBATTO -DFLEXI_SPLIT_DG=ON -DFLEXI_EDDYVISCOSITY=ON
     make -j
     ```
 * This compiles FLEXI without MPI and thus in its serial version.
-To enable MPI or to change the configuration of FLEXI, please see the official documentation of FLEXI
+To enable MPI or to change the configuration of FLEXI, please see the [official documentation][userguide] of FLEXI.

 ### Install Relexi
 * Finally, we can clone the Relexi repository.